flutter/flutter/specs/events.md

     //   set event.handled to true

   abstract class EventTarget {
-    any dispatchEvent(Event event); // O(N) in total number of listeners for this type in the chain
+    any dispatchEvent(Event event, any defaultResult = null); // O(N) in total number of listeners for this type in the chain
-      // sets event.handled to false and event.result to undefined
+      // sets event.handled to false and event.result to defaultResult
       // makes a record of the event target chain by calling getEventDispatchChain()
       // invokes all the handlers on the chain in turn
       // returns event.result